loading

 Table of Contents

-This article explains how kitchen display systems work in fast casual environments, what hardware and software features matter most, and how to evaluate different KDS configurations for high-volume service.
+This article explains how kitchen display systems work in fast casual environments, what hardware specifications matter most for integrators and operators, and how to evaluate different KDS configurations for high-volume service.
+For hardware pricing reference, see our KDS price guide for 2026.

 How a Kitchen Display System Works in a Fast Casual Kitchen